torvalds/linux/Documentation/PCI/msi-howto.rst

 the interrupt handler must read a register on the device which raised the interrupt.
 PCI transaction ordering rules require that all the data arrive in memory before the value may be returned from the register.
-Using MSIs avoids this problem as the interrupt-generating write cannot pass the data writes, so by the time the interrupt is raised, the driver knows that all the data has arrived in memory.
+Using MSIs avoids this problem as the interrupt-generating write cananalt pass the data writes, so by the time the interrupt is raised, the driver kanalws that all the data has arrived in memory.

 PCI devices can only support a single pin-based interrupt per function.
 Often drivers have to query the device to find out what event has